corentone/terraform-provider-multikubernetes/docs/resources/job_v1.md

 Optional:

 - `medium` (String) What type of storage medium should back this directory.
 The default is "" which means to use the node's default medium.
-Must be an empty string (default) or Memory.
+Must be one of ["" "Memory" "HugePages" "HugePages-2Mi" "HugePages-1Gi"].
 More info: https://kubernetes.io/docs/concepts/storage/volumes#emptydir
 - `size_limit` (String) Total amount of local storage required for this EmptyDir volume.